 I estimate the cyclicality of real wages for job stayers, hires from employment and from unemployment, using an administrative matched employer-employee dataset from Germany.
 I find that the wages of new hires appear to be less procyclical than the wages of job stayers.
-I propose an explanation based on countercyclical selection on match quality - when aggregate productivity is low, worker-firm matches have to be unusually productive to warrant formation.
-The presence of the match quality selection effect is supported by the relationship between the initial aggregate conditions and subsequent risk of separation.
-Jobs started when unemployment is high are at a decreased risk of ending with a separation to unemployment.
-Finally, I show that a Diamond-Mortensen-Pissarides search and matching model with match-specific productivity and hiring costs is consistent with empirical findings.
+I propose an explanation based on countercyclical selection on match quality: when aggregate productivity is low, worker-firm matches have to be unusually productive to warrant job creation.
+The presence of the match quality selection effect is supported by the relationship between the initial aggregate conditions and subsequent risk of separation: jobs started when unemployment is high are at a decreased risk of ending with a separation to unemployment, which suggests that they are positively selected.
+Finally, I show that the match quality selection effect arises in a Diamond-Mortensen-Pissarides search and matching model with match-specific productivity and turnover costs.